Some Applications of Abelianization in Gromov-Witten Theory: GIT presentations

 Let $U \subset S_{i-1}$ be open and let $\mu = (v_1, \ldots, v_k) \in U$, so in particular $(v_1, \ldots, v_{i-1})$ is regular.
 We claim that there is an open subset $V' \subset V$ such that for $v \in V'$, the sequence $(v_1, \ldots, v_{i-1}, v)$ is regular.
 Granting this, since $V'$ is dense in $V$, the intersection $U \cap (v_1 \times \ldots \times v_{i-1}\times V' \times V^{k-i})$ is not empty and the lemma statement follows.

 Now we prove the claim.
 The complement of $V'$ is the set of $v \in V$ such that $v$ is in an associated prime of the ideal $(v_1, \ldots, v_{i-1}) \subset \Gamma(X, \OO_X)$.
 Since each associated prime is a vector subspace of $\Gamma(X, \OO_X)$, it is in particular a closed subset, and we see that the complement of $V'$ is closed.
 (This uses the fact that there are only finitely many associated primes).
 To see that $V'$ is nonempty, suppose for contradiction that every $v \in V$ is contained in some associated prime of $(v_1, \ldots, v_{i-1})$.
 Since $V$ is not a union of proper subspaces, we have $V \subset \fp$ for some associated prime $\fp$.
-Since $\Gamma(X, \OO_X)$ is Cohen-Macaulay and $(v_1, \ldots, v_{i-1})$ is regular, the height of $\fp$ is equal to $i-1$.
-Now $\fp$ defines a point of $X$ that is contained in the base locus of $V$ but has codimension $i-1< k$, a contradiction. \end{proof}
+Since $\Gamma(X, \OO_X)$ is Cohen-Macaulay and $(v_1, \ldots, v_{i-1})$ is regular, the height of $\fp$ is equal to $i-1$.\note{I read this on p.8 of hochster's notes 615W14 on Cohen-Macaulay Rings} Now $\fp$ defines a point of $X$ that is contained in the base locus of $V$ but has codimension $i-1< k$, a contradiction. \end{proof}